Bulk Current Injection (BCI) Test - Equipment, Methods, & Setup

 At lower power levels amplifiers are often built into the test systems and at higher levels tend to be external.
 When using an external amplifier a dual directional coupler is needed for forward and reverse power measurements typically run through the RF system.
 When testing at higher levels it is crucial that proper attenuation is used to help protect the power meters or analyzer.

 The use of a dual directional coupler with an external amplifier provides additional setup connections and considerations.
-The video to the left provides a guide for adding an external amplifier to an RF system and includes:
+The video to the right provides a guide for adding an external amplifier to an RF system and includes:

-• Connecting External RF Power Amplifier
+- Connecting External RF Power Amplifier

-• Using Dual Directional Coupler & Importing Data
+- Using Dual Directional Coupler & Importing Data

-• Running System Calibration to Verify
+- Running System Calibration

 What is a Bulk Current Injection (BCI) Probe?